ropensci/gendercoder/README.md

 contributors; we welcome issues and pull requests to make the package more inclusive and/or suitable for a broader range of cultural contexts.
-We particularly welcome addition of non-English dictionaries or of other gender-diverse responses to the broad and narrow dictionaries.
+We particularly welcome addition of non-English dictionaries or of other gender-diverse responses to the manylevels\_en and fewlevels\_en dictionaries.

 ## Citation Information